arthurgusma/front-end-code-challenge-smartsite/README.md

 5. **Access the Application:**
     Once the container is running, open your web browser and navigate to http://localhost:3000 to access the application.

-## Usage

-1. **Run the Development Server:** npm run dev

-2. **Access the Application:**
-    Open your web browser and navigate to http://localhost:3000 to access the application.

 ## ORIGINAL README BELOW

 # Front-end Smart Fit
 > Esse é um pequeno projeto criado como base para a avaliação de habilidades técnicas para o papel de Front-end.